sasazame/cdxresume/README.md

 ## Known Issues

- - Resume history rendering has improved in newer Codex CLI versions (v0.30.0+).
-If you previously saw limited chat history after resuming, updating Codex may resolve it.
+- Codex 0.32.0+ changes the session rollout file format. cdxresume reads only the format that matches your installed Codex version and does not convert logs between formats.
+Old logs may not appear when running with a newer Codex (and vice versa).
 - Exact transcript visibility is ultimately controlled by Codex.
 When using `-c experimental_resume=<path>`, behavior may differ from Codex’s built‑in `--resume` picker.
 If you prefer a Codex‑managed resume flow, pass `--resume` to use the native picker.

 Remember: This is an unofficial tool.
 For official OpenAI Codex CLI support, please refer to OpenAI's documentation.